 Prior to joining the University of Pennsylvania, Moriah served as the Master of Public Health Coordinator, Harrisburg Campus, for the Department of Public Health at Temple University.
 Moriah was previously a Project Managerfor the Philadelphia-based nonprofit organization, The Food Trust.
 Moriah serves as an Advisory Board member to Healthy NewsWorks, a grass-roots nonprofit organization that emphasizes health education and literacy, empowering students ages 8-14 to promote health awareness in their schools and communities.
 Her public health interests include health literacy, social determinants of health, reproductive health, and food access.

 Elizabeth Devietti, MPH, MURP, currently serves as the Program and Communications Specialist for the University of Pennsylvania's Center for Public Health Initiatives (CPHI).
 She manages public health programming and media content for both CPHI and the MPH Program while also engaging in research projects with students and community organizations.
-Her public health interests include health access, the built environment, injury prevention, and reproductive health.
+Her public health interests include active design, the built environment, and injury prevention.
 Elizabeth received her Master of Public Health and Master of Urban and Regional Planning from the University of California, Los Angeles.